Table of Contents

 7. Maintain and Update

-Regularly update the CMDB to reflect changes in the IT environment, like new hardware or software upgrades.
+Regularly update the CMDB to reflect changes in the IT environment, such as new hardware or software upgrades.

 - Tasks: Schedule scans, review data accuracy, and train staff to use the CMDB.